OFFERS! offer image Get Expert-crafted assignments

 Hello and ‘Welcome’ to this module on Risk Management!

-This module is used in a number of degree pathways across the Postgraduate provision in Leeds Business School (LBS).
+This module is used in many degree pathways across the Postgraduate provision in Leeds Business School (LBS).
 These include:

 • Corporate governance